Lectionary Bible Studies and Sermons

 The passage

 v13.
-Jesus has moved away from the crowds to minister to (teach) his disciples.
-Caesarea Philippi, at the base of Mount Hermon and some 50 kilometers North of Galilee, is a Gentile town, and Jesus has moved into territory near this city.
+Jesus has moved away from the crowds in order to teach his disciples.
+Caesarea Philippi, at the base of Mount Hermon and some 50 kilometers North of Galilee, is a Gentile town, and Jesus has moved in nearby.

 v14.
 Neither the crowds, nor the religious authorities, had come to recognize Jesus as the messiah.
 Herod Antipas, 14:2, thought he was John the Baptist risen from the dead.
-Many saw him as an Elijah figure, the promised prophet who precedes the messiah (the one crying in the wilderness).
+Many saw him as an Elijah figure, the promised prophet who precedes the messiah.
 Others saw him as a Jeremiah figure, a prophet of doom, while others saw him as a prophet in general terms.
 In answering Jesus' question, the disciples mention only the positive opinions.

 v15-16.
 Jesus pushes the disciples to articulate their own understanding.
 Peter's confession probably expresses the opinion of all the disciples, namely, that Jesus is the messiah, "the Christ", sent by God to save Israel.
-The term, "Son of God", is a messianic title meaning "the Anointed One," and is not referring to Christ's relationship with the Father.
-God is "the living God" in that he is the source and giver of life.
+The term, "Son of God", is a messianic title meaning "the Anointed One," and is not alluding to Jesus' relationship with the Father.
+As for God being "the living God", he is living in that he is the source and giver of life.

 v17.
-Peter's knowledge that Jesus is the Christ is not human in origin.
-It is part of God's (general?) revelation to humanity.
+Peter's knowledge that Jesus is the Christ is not human in origin; it is part of God's revelation to humanity.
 Now that Peter has observed it, he proclaims it.

 v18.
-Jesus plays with Peter's name, which means rock, and declares that on this rock he will build his church.
+Jesus plays with Peter's name, a name which means rock, and declares that on this rock he will build his church.
 The "rock" is most likely the priority of Peter and his confession of faith.
 He is the first of many believers who will stand up for Jesus and so become members of an eternal community.
+Hell's gates may be strong, but no power of evil can stand against the Lord's army.

 v19.
-Peter, as the first (in time) among many who will confess Jesus as "Son of the living God", is now described as the one who holds the keys of the kingdom.
-He, along with all those who follow in his footsteps, has the power to open the gates of the kingdom, or to close them, ie. give permission for people to enter the kingdom, or exclude people from it.
-This is done through the proclamation of the gospel and the entry, or exclusion, that follows either belief, or rejection.
+Peter, as the first among many who will confess Jesus as "Son of the living God", is now described as the one who holds the keys of the kingdom.
+He, along with all those who follow in his footsteps, has the power to open the gates of the kingdom, or to close them, ie. give permission for a person to enter the kingdom, or exclude them from it.
+This is done through the preaching of the gospel and the announcement of God's condemnation or forgiveness, depending on the person's rejection or acceptance of the gospel message.

 v20.
 Jesus reminds his disciples to keep the "messianic secret."
 Jesus didn't try to conceal his messianic identity, but rather reveal it in such a way as to draw out the true seeker, while at the same time confuse those opposed to the dawning kingdom.
 An overt disclosure would draw out many who were looking for a political leader to throw out the Romans.